opnsense/docs/source/manual/how-tos/ipv6_fb.rst

 For most SOHO setups 256 clients per network zone will probably more than enough so we restrict the range for the DMZ to `aaaa:bbbb:cccc:9411::1` --> `aaaa:bbbb:cccc:9411::ff`

 But wait!
-The prefix is dynamic isn't it ?
-How to deal with that ?
+The prefix is dynamic.
+How to deal with that?

 Easy.
 Just omit the variable part and configure the DHCPv6 range to be `::1` --> `::ff`